-The Medicare donut hole is kind of like…a donut!
-Medicare Part D includes a hole, or coverage gap
+Medicare Part D is kind of like a donut.
+It includes a hole, or coverage gap.

 If you have Medicare or plan to sign up soon, you’ve probably heard of the “donut hole,” also known as the coverage gap.
 Unfortunately, it’s not as sweet as the one you get from your neighborhood bakery.

 The donut hole is the third phase of Medicare Part D (prescription drug coverage).
 If you need a refresher on Part D, this video breaks it down.
 In the donut hole, you’ll temporarily pay more for your meds than in other Part D phases.

 Here are some examples of how the donut hole works:

 At the beginning of the year you pay full price for your medicines until you’ve paid a certain dollar amount, called your deductible.
 Read more in “Costs in the coverage gap.”

 You share the cost of your prescription drugs with your health plan until that cost hits a certain dollar amount.

 Bite 2: No donut – yuck.